ISE® North America 2018

 A Security Operation Center (SOC) team is often found deep in the trenches, detecting, containing, analyzing, and remediating any IT incident that threatens a company’s processes.
 While SOC teams are usually equipped with skilled managers, they often suffer from a lack of skilled staff, alert fatigue, resource depletion, and wasted time chasing after false positives.
 Because of their importance and their overwhelming workloads, introducing security orchestration and automation into SOC processes is more crucial than ever before for security executives to consider.
 Not only do these tools assist SOC teams in performing their responsibilities and mitigating skills gaps, but also they help businesses with employee retention, lessening the probability of burnout.
 However, organizations should become aware that employing too many specialized tools can add more complications and work processes than they resolve.
 Join our discussions on why security executives should have a keen understanding of SOC pain points and the team’s current needs before pursuing shiny, new solutions.

-Vice President, Information Security & Compliance
+VP, Information Security & CISO

 Creating a Dynamic and Actionable Information Security Plan > Summary